-I was finally able to plant my big beds this last week (yes, it’s a little later than optimal…don’t ask), but before I show you the preparation and the planting, here is a little reminder of what the beds looked like in March when I discussed designing a garden for easy care:
+Today I want to share with you the reason why I hardly have to weed our vegetable garden at all through the growing season, but before I show you how I manage this, here is a little reminder of what the beds looked like in March when I discussed designing a garden for easy care:

 The traditional way of dealing with all these weeds that grow in the winter is to till and rake, but you may remember I don’t till the ground for a variety of reasons.
 Instead, in February or March (somebody who’s on the ball could even do it in the fall after harvest…), I throw a piece of black plastic over the bed.

 Then time, sun and heat do their magic, and by the time I am able to plant, I pull back the plastic and it looks like this:

 Now please don’t get all in a pickle over the fact that it’s not the EXACT bed in the before picture above – honestly, they both looked the same, but I needed to plant this bed first, so it is the one in the pictures.
 You can see in the upper part of the picture, the exact same bed is still covered with plastic- but by the end of the post, it is planted, too.